Avalanche take 3-0 series lead over Preds with 7-3 win

 NASHVILLE, Tenn.
+(AP)The Colorado Avalanche lost goalie Darcy Kuemper late in the first period.
+Their power play is so strong right now that’s all they lost.

-(AP) — Gabriel Landeskog scored twice in the second period, and the top-seeded Colorado Avalanche beat the Nashville Predators 7-3 Saturday for a commanding 3-0 lead in their first-round Western Conference series.
+Gabriel Landeskog scored twice in the second period, and the top-seeded Avalanche beat the Nashville Predators 7-3 Saturday for a commanding 3-0 lead in their first-round Western Conference series.

 Landeskog also had two assists.
 Nazem Kadri and Devon Toews each added a goal and an assist, and Artturi Lehkonen and Nathan MacKinnon scored a power-play goal apiece as Colorado went 4 for 5 on the man advantage to push Nashville to the brink of elimination.
 Cale Makar had three assists.